Redefining Strong Customer Service Philosophy

 11 Customer Service Philosophy Examples from Big Companies

-Learning from companies with customer service philosophies can be a benchmark to look at when crafting your own.
-Here are some examples from the top brands.
+Learning from companies with customer service philosophies, such as Apple’s customer service philosophy, can be a benchmark to look at when crafting your own.
+In this section, we provide real-world examples of customer service philosophies in action from top brands.

 An APPLE approach can sum up Apple customer service: Approach, Probe, Present, Listen, End.
-It makes every employee talking to a customer put themselves in their shoes to understand what they need and solve for them.
+It makes every employee talking to a customer put themselves in their shoes to understand what they need and solve for them, emphasizing personalized customer service.
 The Genius Bar is just the model for this.
 The technical knowledge plus being able to understand the experience each customer walks in with, that every interaction at the Genius Bar is uniquely Apple.

 Disney: Creating Magic Moments

 It’s about a guest-centric philosophy at Disney where employees come first.
-If employees are happy they’ll have happy experiences with customers.
+If employees are happy, the customer support team will ensure they have happy experiences with customers.
 Through deep customer experience planning and training at the Disney Institute, everyone leaves with a magical memory.

 The Ritz-Carlton: Ladies and Gentlemen Serving Ladies and Gentlemen

 At The Ritz-Carlton, the view of service is not a transaction.
 Its application ensures both employees and customers get a very personal and luxurious deal with each other, treating each other with respect and dignity to the brand.
-By making specific decisions employees are empowered to make satisfaction a guaranteed experience under the name standards set by The Ritz-Carlton name.
+By making specific decisions and adhering to a well-defined customer support philosophy, employees are empowered to make satisfaction a guaranteed experience under the name standards set by The Ritz-Carlton name.

 Zappos: Delivering 'Wow'

-Through Service Zappos goes above and beyond in customer service with a philosophy of delivering "Wow" in every touchpoint.
-It’s in the details, with a 365-day return policy, and a company culture of over-delivering on the customer experience.
+Through Service Zappos goes above and beyond in customer service with a philosophy of delivering “Wow” in every touchpoint.
+It’s in the details, with a 365-day return policy, great customer service, and a company culture of over-delivering on the customer experience.

 McDonald’s: Actions Speak Louder Than Words